Dr Gavin Robinson: Manuscript Transcription and Data Services

 AUD $38 $59

-Text mining and smooth reading will be included free of charge because these are effectively finding and correcting errors that I have already made.
+For text that I have transcribed myself, text mining and smooth reading will be included free of charge because these are effectively finding and correcting errors that I have already made.

 Examples of my work